rcoh/rcoh-dot-me-v2/content/posts/rust-linked-list-basically-impossible.md

 ---
-title: "Why Writing a Linked List in Rust is Basically Impossible"
+title: "Why Writing a Linked List in (safe) Rust is So Damned Hard"
 date: 2018-02-20T08:55:56-08:00
 draft: false
 tags: ["rust", "algorithms"]
 ---
 Before I start this post, let me preface it by saying that I'm not an experienced Rustacean by any means.
-Errata and corrections are appreciated.
+The excellent foks at [/r/rust](https://www.reddit.com/r/rust/) gave a lot of helpful feedback and cleared up some misconceptions I had.
+Futher errata and corrections are appreciated.
 This post is aimed at helping other fledgling rust-learners avoid my mistake.
 First, by helping Rust learners pick good introductory projects that will fit naturally in idiomatic rust.
 Second, by helping Rust learners start building Rust-friendly design intuition.

 I'd heard about Rust and it's inscrutable borrow checker for years, but after reading a few blog posts about compiler error improvements, I figured it might be user-friendly enough to give it a try.
 I read a few chapters of the [book](https://doc.rust-lang.org/book/second-edition/) and then set about my first project: I wanted to build an [x-fast trie](https://en.wikipedia.org/wiki/X-fast_trie).
 Specifically, I was curious about the its performance in practice (hence the choice of a low-level language).
 I'll save the details of what is a really cool data structure for a later post, and cut to the chase: an x-fast trie is a trie with values at the leaves.
 To enable `\(O(1)\)` predecessor and successor searches once you have a leaf node, **the values are stored in a doubly linked list**.